 This is a condition that causes high blood pressure greater than 140/90 mm Hg after 20 weeks of pregnancy.
 It can also cause swelling and proteinuria, or the presence of protein in the urine, according to the

-A woman can also experience preeclampsia in the immediate postpartum period.
+A person can also experience preeclampsia in the immediate postpartum period.

 As well as a headache, some symptoms include:

 - pain in the upper abdomen